AlexBocken/kanji/README.md

 <img src="/../assets/german_front.png" alt="Front side with german word displayed" width="49%"> <img src="/../assets/german_back.png" alt="Back side revealing kanji with that meaning" width="49%">

 This is my personal vocab list to learn the Japanese Kanji which is using J.W.
 Heisig/R. Rauther's [__"Die Kanji - lernen und behalten 1"__](https://www.amazon.de/Bedeutung-Schreibweise-japanischen-Schriftzeichen-behalten/dp/3465041577/ref=sr_1_2?crid=2LX7RDRS8FEGW&dchild=1&keywords=die+kanji+lernen+und+behalten&qid=1595191168&sprefix=Die+kanji+lern%2Caps%2C154&sr=8-2)
+Since I'm using the German version of the book (and my native language is German) the cards are Japanese-German.
+I'm following the guide of the book, only implementing hints if I have troubles with memorizing the words.
+Feel free to base your vocab list off of mine via a fork, that's probably the best way to go ahead.

+## Import

 I'm using Anki as my vocab program with the Addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) to export in a diff-friendly json-file.
 You can easily add it to yout Anki setup via the code given on [its AnkiWeb page](https://ankiweb.net/shared/info/1788670778).
 From there it's a simple `File -> CrowdAnki: Import git repository`.

-Since I'm using the German version of the book (and my native language is German) the cards are Japanese-German.
-I'm following the guide of the book, only implementing hints if I have troubles with memorizing the words.
-Feel free to base your vocab list off of mine via a fork, that's probably the best way to go ahead.

-## Disclaimer
-All cards have now been added.
-Hints are only sporadically used and can only be expected for difficult kanjis in the first few hundred cards for now.

-To get the Kanji unicode characters I used this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
-Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)
+If you're using different Anki applications, please see the release section for `.apkg` files.
+These will not be as up to date as the `json` files used by CrowndAnki.

 ## Contributing